 Nuclear Medicine Technologist

 Using radiation for clinical purposes requires specialized education and training.
-Nuclear medicine technologists must complete an associate’s degree higher in nuclear medicine technology.
+Nuclear medicine technologists must complete an associate’s degree or higher in nuclear medicine technology.
 Certification in this field is optional, although it is an industry standard and required by most employers.
 Nuclear medicine technologists must be licensed in at least 30 states.

 While most nuclear medicine technologists work in hospitals, some are employed in physicians’ offices, outpatient clinics, and medical imaging centers.
 Day-to-day duties include preparing patients for diagnostic nuclear medicine procedures, administering radiopharmaceuticals, running diagnostic equipment, and writing reports on the findings.
-This is a growing field, with an anticipated 2 percent increase in positions nationally between 2021 and 2031 (Bureau of Labor Statistics 2022).
-This increase is due to an aging population with an increased demand for diagnostic procedures.

 Continue reading to learn how to start a career as a nuclear medicine technologist.